qgis/QGIS-Enhancement-Proposals/qep-347-welcome-page-revamp.md

 - The layout lacks outbound links to QGIS.org and other useful links such as the visual release changelog.

-Crucially, the current welcome page does not facilitate able and willing users into supporting the QGIS project.
+Crucially, the current welcome page does not facilitate directing able and willing users into supporting the QGIS project.
 Considering the crucial role donations play in the continuity of QGIS, this feels like a significant gap worthy of addressing.